-Another indicator, when it is OK to DIY your own eCommerce Web site is when you don’t have any clarity on who you’re selling to and you haven’t made consistent income from the product sales that you are sharing.
+Another indicator, when it is OK to DIY your own eCommerce Web site is when you don’t have any clarity on who you’re selling to and you haven’t made consistent income from product sales.

 So that is the case.

-Then DIY on your site is going to be a good option for you, because if you haven’t solidified who you’re selling to in the first place, what could happen is that your audience, after you’ve, you know, done some testing and you’ve, you know, put your product out there to see who’s interested, you could find out that you need to make a shift.
+Then DIY on your site is going to be a good option for you, because if you haven’t solidified who you’re selling to in the first place, what could happen is that your audience, after you’ve done some testing and you’ve put your product out there to see who’s interested, you could find out that you need to make a shift.

 And if you’ve already invested this money into creating this custom website that you’re going to have to change, it’s not going to be the best use of your resources for your business.

-So if that is the case where you don’t have clarity or you aren’t quite sure yet who you’re selling to and you haven’t made consistent income from it yet, then DIY your own website is completely fine and it will just just give you more space to allocate that resource to other important areas of your business, such as doing maybe more brand strategy and figuring out who that ideal customer should be and developing a good product to sell to them.
+If that is the case where you don’t have clarity or you aren’t sure yet who you’re selling to and you haven’t made consistent income from it yet, then DIY your own website is completely fine and it will just give you more space to allocate resources to other important areas of your business, such as doing may be more brand strategy and figuring out who that ideal customer should be and developing a good product to sell to them.

-And that is if you have more time, then you have money to invest in a professional to help you execute doing a great eCommerce website.
-If that is the case, then going the dIY route is going to be perfectly fine.
+And that is if you have more time, then you have money to invest in a professional to help you execute creating a great eCommerce website.
+If that is the case, then going the DIY route is going to be perfectly fine.

-You just tap into some resources and add some tutorials to help you create a site that can get you up and running and start selling your products to generate revenue.
-If that is the case, then again, going the DIY route.
-It’s going to be fine for you because you have more time than you have to invest.
+Just tap into some free resources and tutorials to help you create a site that can get you up and running and start selling your products to generate revenue.
+If that is the case, then again, going the DIY route is going to be fine for you because you have more time than you have money to invest.

-And then also another thing to consider is if it’s going to be a financial stretch for you, meaning that if you go with the professional and it’s really going to give you some sort of financial hardship or financial stretch in your life, then going DIY is perfectly fine.
+Also another thing to consider is if it’s going to be a financial stretch for you, meaning that if you go with working with a professional and it’s really going to give you some sort of financial hardship or financial stretch in your life, then going DIY is perfectly fine.

-I personally don’t want business owners to put themselves in a situation where they’re stressed out about money because they’ve taken like this huge financial stretch in their business and maybe they’re pulling something from their life and it’s just gonna cause, additional stress, because then they’re going to be worried about, you know, paying for important parts of their life.
+I personally don’t want business owners to put themselves in a situation where they’re stressed out about money because they’ve taken a huge financial stretch in their business and maybe they’re pulling something from their life and it’s just going to cause, additional stress, because then they’re going to be worried about, paying for important parts of their life.

-Now, of course, there are situations where you need to be stretched and bit more uncomfortable in your business, but it shouldn’t put you in, like, dire hardship.
+Now, of course, there are situations where you need to be stretched and be uncomfortable in your business, but it shouldn’t put you in dire hardship.